srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 Some of them, like Haskell, go a step further and don’t have loops like `for` or `while` at all.
-The repeated function calls can be inefficient and even dangerous due to the risk of the stack overflowing.
+The repeated function calls can be inefficient and even dangerous due to the risk of the stack overflowing and may result in throwing `StackOverflowError`.
 That’s why many functional languages utilize optimizations like “unrolling” recursion into loops or tail-call optimization to reduce the required stack frames.
 Java does not support any of these optimization techniques.